top of page

 Overview

-This project is part of the National Institute for Health’s Individually Measured Phenotypes to Advance Computational Translation in Mental Health initiative, to develop a diagnosis and treatment tool for depressive disorders.
+This project is part of the National Institute of Health’s Individually Measured Phenotypes to Advance Computational Translation in Mental Health initiative, to develop a diagnosis and treatment tool for depressive disorders.
 Dr. Leanne Williams and her team aim to revolutionize depression treatment by creating personalized tools based on individual brain patterns.
 With a grant and a pool of 4,500 participants, we will use brain imaging, computer tests, and a smartphone app to identify unique cognitive biotypes for depression.
 Our goal is to develop a tool that can pinpoint specific types of depression and guide tailored treatment plans, potentially doubling the current success rate.
 This approach addresses the urgent need for better depression management, given its widespread impact and economic burden.
 Please see Stanford press release for more information.

 Goals